daveruiz/doom-nano/README.md

 - The enemies AI, despite is very simple, I think works very well and it´s enough for the purpose of the game.
 Looks very similar to  Imp enemy from original Doom.
 - For the HUD, I realized that the native `print` from Adafruit's library uses too much memory.
 So I've implemented my custom text rendering methods and a custom font which includes only needed characters and some icons.
 - ~~Currently I´m using 99% of program memory, which doesn´t let me adds more code.
 I need to research how to optimize it to make it smaller.~~
 - FPS and memory consumption has been improved using a slim and customized version of the SSD1306 lib from Adafruit.
-Thanks @miracoli!
+Thanks  [@miracoly](https://github.com/miracoli)
 - Now it has a basic sound support through Pin 9.
-Thanks again @miracoli!
+Thanks again [@miracoly](https://github.com/miracoli)!

 (I'd like) To do:
 - ~~Make possible kill enemies.~~